Electro-Acuscope and Treating Horses

 George Godfrey, MD (founding member of the American Trauma Society of the American College of Surgeons and Medical Director of Atlantic Industrial College of Surgeons in Atlantic City, NJ) is quoted, “The most impressive results are found in the severe muscle contraction headaches associated with injuries to the muscles of the upper chest, upper thorax, and neck.”

-The same sort of implied uniqueness crosses over to the equine world.
+The same sort of implied uniqueness applies to the equine world.
 Articles in NE Equine Journal (97), Performance Horse (99), So.
 Cal Ride Mag (01), Morgan Mag (98), and many others have helped create name recognition for the Acuscope brand.
-In fact, until recently the owners of this equipment really did not known that any other instruments utilizing microcurrent existed!
+In fact, until recently, the owners of this equipment did not learn that any other instruments utilizing microcurrent existed!
 It was always referred to as Electro-Acuscope Therapy.

-Joel Rossen DVM (small animal vet) was the first animal distributor for the Acuscope/Myopulse and helped the initial spread of equipment to the equine industry.
+Joel Rossen, DVM (small animal vet), was the first animal distributor for the Acuscope/Myopulse and helped spread the equipment to the equine industry.

 After his departure, the equine distribution was well on its way.
-A couple of horse gals, one a barrel racer in California and the other in the thoroughbred racing in LA, became authorized trainers and sellers of the equipment.
-Later on, another trainer was added and is in Oregon.
-The equipment they were selling was the old two-box system, one had GSR reading capabilities and the other box had polarity control and a slightly different waveform.
+A couple of horse gals, one a barrel racer in California and the other in thoroughbred racing in LA became authorized trainers and sellers of the equipment.
+Later, another trainer was added and is in Oregon.
+The equipment they were selling was the old two-box system.
+One box had GSR reading capabilities, and the other box had polarity control and a slightly different waveform.

-While all other units on the market with matching or better specifications were quickly dropping in price, distributors of the Acuscope/ Myopulse system maintained a price of $7500.00 per box, which was the initial introductory price in 1978.
+While all other units on the market with matching or better specifications were quickly dropping in price, distributors of the Acuscope/ Myopulse system maintained a cost of $7500.00 per box, which was the initial introductory price in 1978.
 Additionally, the equine trainers charged $1600.00 for a 5-day course to teach you how to use the equipment.
-This training teaches you little about the equipment you are using, mostly where to put brass plates (electrodes), how to do point work with the probes, and how to use electrode rollers.
-At the training, the trainers share the conditions that they have been successful with and the protocols they like.
+This training teaches you little about the equipment you use, mainly where to put brass plates (electrodes), how to do point work with the probes, and how to use electrode rollers.
+At the training, the trainers shared the conditions they had succeeded with and the protocols they liked.
 Each trainer’s teachings vary greatly.
-The training material issued is very outdated, but the Anatomy Chart Book is nice.
-The trainers are all horse savvy people and have used the equipment for many years.
-They all have therapy businesses and when you train with them, “you usually work on their client’s horses.”
+The training material is outdated, but the Anatomy Chart Book is nice.
+The trainers are all horse-savvy people who have used the equipment for many years.

-Eventually there was even an association formed (now defunct) called the ATA (Acuscope Therapists of America) formed by members trained to treat animals.
-They had two conferences to bring members together for information sharing.
-From telephone interviews of 50 of the ATA group they told a common story.
+Eventually, an association (now defunct) called the ATA (Acuscope Therapists of America) was formed by members trained to treat animals.
+They told a familiar story from telephone interviews with 50 of the ATA group.
 Each experienced good results from hiring someone to do the treatments and was caught up in the emotion of witnessing these vast improvements and wanted their own equipment.
-They were told there is “no like equipment” and without doing serious research they were unable to make comparisons to other products and knew of only the selective information provided by the distributors.
-With such a large investment (up to $20,000) they were told they could quickly recoup their costs by providing treatments to paying customers.
-The majority of Acuscope owners found the equipment too bulky and too burdensome to pack around to various barns.
+They were told there is “no like equipment,” and without doing serious research, they could not compare to other products and knew of only the selective information provided by the distributors.
+With such a significant investment (up to $20,000), they were told they could quickly recoup their costs by offering treatments to paying customers.
+Most Acuscope owners found the equipment too bulky and too burdensome to pack around to various barns.
 Some said they were getting longer arms and were having more pain than their patients!

-So, some would sell their equipment and a new therapist would emerge.
-A lucky few had circumvented the Equine Distributors and bought a lighter weight model called the 70C for less money, this group had a higher rate of satisfaction with their purchases.
-A few Acuscope Therapists actually have successful careers working full time with veterinarian referrals.
-If they had a facility for haul-ins and or a large barn to keep them busy, the chances of success were much better.
-Most work on horses and dogs, some have found working for a doctor’s office a great way to supplement their animal therapy income and gain experience.
-With many of these therapists now having 20 years of experience, (with their multitudes of satisfied loyal customers as proof), this group by far, are the most knowledgeable and experienced in the treatment of animals with microcurrent.
+So, they would sell their equipment, and a new therapist would emerge.
+A lucky few had circumvented the Equine Distributors and bought a lighter-weight model called the 70C for less money; this group had a higher satisfaction rate with their purchases.
+A few Acuscope Therapists have successful careers working full-time with veterinarian referrals.
+If they had a facility for haul-ins and a large barn to keep them busy, the chances of success were much better.
+Most work on horses and dogs, and some have found working for a doctor’s office a great way to supplement their animal therapy income and gain experience.
+With many of these therapists now having 20 years of experience (with their multitudes of satisfied, loyal customers as proof), this group, by far, is the most knowledgeable and experienced in treating animals with microcurrents.

 Some of us, myself included, have moved on from the Acuscope world.
 We knew there had to be better ways to do these wonderful treatments.
-The result is, we found better treatment methods (like getting rid of brass plates) and found affordable, modernized instruments.
+The result is that we found better treatment methods (like getting rid of brass plates) and found affordable, modernized instruments.
 Shortening training sessions with updated materials has made learning microcurrent therapy easy.
 This has opened the door to many.
-As a result, today anyone can treat his or her own animals with great success.
-At any major horse function (i.e. barrel racing, cutting, reining, and racing, western pleasure, and jumping), it’s just about impossible to NOT find someone doing microcurrent treatments.
+As a result, today, anyone can treat their animals with great success.
+At any significant horse function (i.e., barrel racing, cutting, reining, racing, western pleasure, and jumping), it’s impossible not to find someone doing microcurrent treatments.